General Liability Insurance for Businesses

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

 Running a business puts you at an elevated risk for lawsuits.
-Accidents can happen to employees and customers, and it’s your responsibility to insure yourself against the fall-out of these ricks.
+Accidents can happen to employees and customers, and it’s your responsibility to insure yourself against the fall-out of these risks.

-General liability insurance acts as a safety net for many types of suits that may be filed against your business.
+General liability insurance for businesses acts as a safety net for many types of suits that may be filed against your business.
 Even if you decide to carry other types of specialized insurance, a general liability policy is essential.
+Shop around to find the best insurance companies for you.

 What Does General Liability Cover?

 Liability insurance protects your company’s assets and provides financial assistance to pay for injuries or property damage that you may be responsible for.
 This includes accidents that happen on your business property as well as those caused by your employees.
-Here are some examples of claims that could be covered by a liability policy:
+You might see it referred to as “commercial general liability insurance Here are some examples of claims that could be covered by a liability policy:

 - A customer who sustains injuries after slipping and falling at your business